-- A smaller number of profitable projects produces brings higher income with less complexity and less anxiety.
-Managing four projects at a time requires less effort than manage eight or twelve.
+- A smaller number of profitable projects produces higher income with less complexity and less anxiety.
+Managing four projects at a time requires less effort than managing eight or twelve.
 It’s easier to focus, and fewer tasks fall through the cracks.

 - A small menu of freelance “offers” leaves less room for hesitation and second-guessing and thus helps prospective clients to make a choice more quickly.
 Meanwhile, you waste less time on tire-kicker prospects who liked the idea of buying from you but would have put off making a decision for months—or forever.